 Conserving water resources is important for our communities and the Charles River.
 Water conservation is especially important during droughts, like the one currently affecting the region, when water supplies become stressed.
 Water shortages not only impact your community, they also harm the Charles River.
 The more water cities and towns need to pump to meet the demand of their residents, the less groundwater makes its way into the Charles River, harming fish and wildlife.
 Low water levels also concentrate existing pollution and increase the risk for cyanobacteria blooms.

 To help residents save water, CRWA is partnering with Dedham-Westwood Water District to provide an app for homeowners to track water usage and conserve.
-The free Dropcountr app will allow residents of Dedham and Westwood to track their monthly water use, compare it to similar households, connect with utility alerts and rebates and receive direct support.
+The free Dropcountr app allows residents of Dedham and Westwood to track their monthly water use, compare it to similar households, connect with utility alerts and rebates and receive direct support.
 Dropcountr is available for customers of Dedham-Westwood Water Utility as an app on Android and Apple phones and on the web.
 In our second year of the project, CRWA is now working with Dropcountr to create a survey to evaluate how effectively Dropcountr users manage their household water use.